jeremiah-shaulov/office_spirit_mysql/README.md

 - `ignoreSpace` (boolean, default `false`) - if present, parser on server side can ignore spaces before '(' in built-in function names (see description [here](https://dev.mysql.com/doc/refman/8.0/en/sql-mode.html#sqlmode_ignore_space))
 - `multiStatements` (boolean, default `false`) - if present, SQL can contain multiple statements separated with ';', so you can upload dumps, but SQL injection attacks become more risky
 - `retryQueryTimes` - (number, default `0`) Automatically reissue queries this number of attempts, if error was "deadlock" in autocommit mode, or "lock wait timeout" in both modes.
 Please note, that this will also rerun queries like `CALL`.
+- `datesAsString` (boolean, default `false`) - if present, date, datetime and timestamp columns will not be converted to `Date` objects when selected from MySQL, so they'll be returned as strings
+- `correctDates` (boolean, default `false`) - enables timezone correction when converting between Javascript `Date` objects and MySQL date, datetime and timestamp types.
+This is only supported on MySQL 5.7+, and this is not supported on MariaDB at least up to v10.7.

 ## Connections